 I recommend that my hon.
-Friend talks to the National Community Land Trust Network, because the truth is that there are lots of different solutions that work in different environments.
+Friend talk to the National Community Land Trust Network, because the truth is that there are lots of different solutions that work in different environments.
 He will have heard, as I did, the Secretary of State for Housing, Communities and Local Government say earlier that the great idea of neighbourhood plans does not work if it is then overridden by developers who take no account of what local communities have said they want.
 It undermines the credibility of the whole neighbourhood plan process.
 In my hon.
-Friend’s particular case, I suggest that he talks to Tom Chance and Catherine Harrington at the National Community Land Trust Network, to see if there is a way forward, particularly if my right hon.
+Friend’s particular case, I suggest that he talk to Tom Chance and Catherine Harrington at the National Community Land Trust Network, to see if there is a way forward, particularly if my right hon.
 Friend the Minister does what I hope he will do, which is relaunch the community housing fund so that the funding continues to be available, preferably on a long-term basis.

 Does my hon.
 Friend agree that community land trusts offer potentially a large part of the answer to the housing shortage in this country —uniquely among new developments, they frequently have considerable support from local communities—and that, although this Budget was overwhelmingly brilliant, it is disappointing that the community housing fund was not extended to meet the enormous demand for community land trusts?

 I agree with everything my hon.
 Friend says.
 I draw attention to an utterly apposite quote on the front page of “Community Builders”, a book by the Demos think-tank.
 I happened to attend the launch several years ago.
 It says: